THANK YOU FOR 23 WONDERFUL YEARS

 It is a sad indictment of the sector we pioneered in 2003 — and paved the way for all who followed — that so many mass-produced “kombucha” brands today are made by contract bottlers using the same instant base mix: a proprietary concentrate called Manna-K that requires no fermentation time.

 Beware falsely labelled “kombucha”.
 These invariably canned drinks are routinely pasteurised and filtered for shelf stability.
-They pour clear instead of cloudy and cannot grow a SCOBY — yet they still call themselves “kombucha”.
-Lax, poorly-enforced UK labelling laws allow this deception, as seen with M&S’s new range of 750ml bottled “kombucha” displayed in the ambient soft drinks section.
+They pour clear instead of with some cloud (sediment) and cannot grow a SCOBY — yet they still call themselves “kombucha”.
+Lax, poorly-enforced UK labelling laws allow this deception, as seen with M&S’s new range of 750ml bottled “kombucha” displayed in the ambient soft drinks section whose label doesn’t state all the yeasts have been filtered.

 It is simply no longer viable for authentic, wholesome kombucha brands in glass bottles to compete with these cheaply made “imposter brands” in the retail space.
 Despite being heavily processed or artificial, they still carry the name “Kombucha” on the can.
 The uninformed consumer will instinctively almost always choose the cheaper option, believing it to be the real thing, unaware they are buying a far inferior product.